Jamie Lynn Spears’ Daughter Awake And Off Her Ventilator

-Although she isn’t completely out of the woods yet, but today, Jamie Lynn Spears and her family received great news when her daughter Maddie woke up and began breathing on her own.
+Although she isn’t completely out of the woods yet, today, Jamie Lynn Spears and her family received great news when her daughter Maddie woke up and began breathing on her own.
 Here is part of the update provided by the Tangipahoa Parish Sheriff’s Department.

 “She is aware of her surroundings and recognizes those family members who have kept a round-the-clock vigil since the accident.
 Doctors were able to remove the ventilator today and she is awake and talking.
 Maddie continues to receive oxygen and is being monitored closely but it appears that she has not suffered any neurological consequences from the accident.”

-After a terrifying accident that left the 8-year-old in critical condition and a nerve wracking couple of days, this must be a huge relief to family members.
+After a terrifying accident that left the 8-year-old in critical condition and a nerve-wracking couple of days, this must be a huge relief to family members.

 Jamie Lynn was with her daughter at their Louisiana home at the time of the accident.
 In fact, she saw the whole thing happen.
 People reports that she and her husband, Jamie Watson, were watching as the girl swerved an ATV right to avoid a draining ditch and ended up in a cold pond.
 Spears and Watson both ran to help her from the submerged vehicle, but she was held in by the seat belt and safety netting and the two were unable to free her from the ATV.
 An ambulance arrived within a couple of minutes and rescued her.
 She was immediately airlifted to a hospital.